Democrats see political peril in replacing Minneapolis PD

 “If we talk about reforming the police, people are overwhelmingly in favor of it.
 When we say ‘defund,’ we lose the argument,” said Colin Strother, a Texas-based Democratic strategist.
 “Democrats that keep using ‘defund the police’ are only hurting themselves and the cause, quite frankly.”

-The ballot proposal asks voters whether they want to replace the Minneapolis Police Department with a new Department of Public Safety that would take a “comprehensive public health approach” that “could include” police officers “if necessary.”
+The ballot proposal slated for the Nov.
+2 election asks voters whether they want to replace the Minneapolis Police Department with a new Department of Public Safety that would take a “comprehensive public health approach” that “could include” police officers “if necessary.”
 It doesn’t use the word “defund,” and critics say that was a deliberate attempt by a majority of City Council members to conceal their aims.

 Ellison, a strong supporter of the proposal, said in an interview that amendment supporters simply want “more tools to guarantee public safety, more than just a police-only model.
 They want other people who have expertise in mental health, housing, violence reduction and intervention” who are better trained to handle situations that armed police now face alone.